 Spooky Plan by Drew Kalbach

 Spooky Plan, as its title portends, has the dark heart full for this test.
-It opens with a section titled Planchette, after the Ouija-board recognised device that facilitates automatic writing.
+It opens with a section titled Planchette, after the Ouija-board recognized device that facilitates automatic writing.
 Each text in Planchette, according to the book’s end notes, takes its title from graffiti found on the walls at Pompeii.

-The book is opened to weird light, like a hallway that just seems to keep going, changing colours, textures.
+The book is opened to weird light, like a hallway that just seems to keep going, changing colors, textures.
 The first text goes, “You defecate and you write ‘hello everyone’ / as if feces mean anything.”
 Then later: “You rub your eyes / to pinkness and pus, and days change if vaguely, / and total in the freezer glow, the shrimp which melt, / your hands cover spotted walls, / the apostate dissolute feeling which grinds / into your eyebrows and lobes and fringes all the rest.”

 Mad science, right?
 What is he saying?
 I don’t know.
 I pick up so many books now and within minutes see their picture before I’ve even been given the chance to take it in.
 The science of Spooky Plan is in the orchestration, the way Kalbach welds ass cracks to CPUs, literally banging together from line to line a kind of terminology and logic that seems foreign-born as it passes through you, and then you’re turning around to look where it went after it made it through.
 In this way, the book actually seems haunted, filled with residues compiled in scripts that offer no easy way out, that fill around you like the air inside a ghost house in a video game you lose sleep to stay up playing through the night.